Pulsar G65BN - 5500/6500W Dual Fuel Generator

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar G65BN compare to dual fuel generators of similar power (between 5000 and 6000 W).

-- Regarding its weight, the Pulsar G65BN only weighs in at 126 pounds, which means it's one of the lighter dual fuel generators in the 5000-6000 rated wattage range.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the Genmax GM6000iED, with a dry weight of just 117.9 pounds.
+- Regarding weight, the Pulsar G65BN comes in at only 126 pounds, positioning itself as one of the lighter options among dual fuel generators spanning from 5000 to 6000 in rated wattage.
+If weight is your top priority, one of the champions in this power category is the Pulsar PGX60BiSRCO, weighing just 93.5 pounds.

 The bottom line